-This MSc programme focuses on computational techniques, their applications in predictions of fluid behaviour and the interactions with structure, and is suitable for engineering, mathematics and physical sciences graduates.
-No prior specialised knowledge of the discipline is required and an introductory module called Fundamentals of Ship Science is provided 0n the programme.
+Our MSc programme will focus on teaching you computational techniques, their applications in predictions of fluid behaviour and the interactions with structure.
+Our course is suitable for graduates of engineering, mathematics and physical sciences.
+Prior specialised knowledge of the discipline isn’t necessary, as we will provide you with an introductory module to the fundamentals of Ship Science.

-Compulsory modules: Fundamentals of Ship Science; MSc Research Project; Applications of Computational Fluid Dynamics; Advances in Ship Resistance and Propulsion; Marine Hydrodynamics; Marine Safety and Environmental Engineering
+Compulsory modules include: Fundamentals of Ship Science; MSc Research Project; Applications of Computational Fluid Dynamics; Advances in Ship Resistance and Propulsion; Marine Hydrodynamics; Marine Safety and Environmental Engineering

 Information for international students